krolique/project_euler/docs/algorithms/binary-search.rst

 Properties
 ----------

-The following table describes the limiting behavior of a algorithm when the argument tends towards a particular value or infinity
+The following table describes the limiting behavior of an algorithm when the argument tends towards a particular value or infinity

 +---------+------------------+